consensusnetworks/casimir/contracts/ethereum/README.md

 ### SSV

-User deposits are distributed to Ethereum validators via the SSV manager contract, which connects to the Beacon deposit contract.
-PoR and Automation oracles connect to the manager contract, and Chainlink nodes run both oracles distributedly.
+Casimir receives user deposits with a manager contract, which distributes funds to Ethereum validators operated by SSV operators via the Beacon deposit and SSV contracts.
+A PoR oracle publishes Beacon balance updates, and an automation oracle responds to on-and-off-chain events.
+Chainlink nodes run both oracles distributedly.
 Below is a high-level diagram of the Casimir SSV staking architecture.

 ```mermaid
 graph LR